Title I Parent & Family Engagement Policy & Compact

 - Provide multiple opportunities for caregivers to ask questions and give input into the Title I programs during informal and formal community events.
 This will include providing opportunities for families to ask questions and share feedback during PTA meetings.

-- Post interesting and relevant pictures on Facebook, Twitter, and our school website.
+- Post pictures on Facebook, Twitter, and our school website that highlight school happenings.

 - Maintain an informative and comprehensive school website.